Legend of the Eight Samurai: Production

+Legend of the Eight Samurai was influenced by Star Wars.

 Adaptation

 The film preserves little of the plot or characterization, and none of the feel of the Bakin original.
 Instead it builds on the basic template – collecting a band of warriors together to accomplish a task, better known from films such as Kurosawa's Seven Samurai.
 While some of the back story and key elements like the beads remain, even the eight dog brothers are substantially changed, to the extent of Keno's feminine disguise becoming actual womanhood.

 Effects

 Fantastical elements in the film are brought to life with a combination of props, wire work, and post-production special effects.
 While the best of these like the eight glowing beads work well, others such as the rubber giant flying snake have aged less gracefully.
 The film version maintains the ero-guro elements of Kamata's book, including a nude blood-bathing rejuvenation scene.

 Score

 The colorful film score features a mixture of synthesizers and "real" strings produced by Nobody, and a couple of power ballads performed by John O'Banion: Satomi Hakkenden, composed by Joey Carbone and written by Kathi Pinto, and Hakkenshi no Tēma (White Light) (八剣士のテーマ), composed by Joey Carbone and Richie Zito, written by David Palmer.
 An LP of the music was released by Eastworld.